 Until further notice, the University of Arizona, in accordance with the guidelines recommended by the Centers for Disease Control and Prevention, encourages all employees to work remotely.
 Our offices in the Ada Peirce McCormick Building (Little Chapel of All Nations) are closed to the public, but you can reach the Southwest Center, Monday–Friday 8am-5pm, at 520-245-0586 or by email to firstname.lastname@example.org.

-In the Americas with Dave Yetman
+In The Americas with David Yetman

 Eleven thousand miles separate the North Pole from the tip of Tierra del Fuego in Chile.
 The Americas occupy the space to each side of a line connecting the two.
 That imaginary marker includes not only North and South America, but the islands of the Caribbean Sea as well.
 By a bit of a stretch, we can include Hawaii and the Galápagos Islands.
-In the Americas with Dave Yetman will take a fresh look at the lands that make up much of the Western Hemisphere.
+In the Americas with David Yetman takes a fresh look at the lands that make up much of the Western Hemisphere.
 Each country contains landscapes, peoples, and history that have not received the attention they deserve on the world stage.

 We show some of them to you.
 From the stories of a small village of Japanese immigrants in the Amazon to descendants of poor Italians in Chile, from Mayan temples in Guatemala to ancient fortresses in Mexico, from the glacier-carved frigid barrens of northern Canada to the timeless villages of the altiplano in Perú, we showcase the Americas in an intimate and distinct way.